 IMPACT 100 Pensacola Bay Area Board of Directors and Committee Members are dedicated women just like you.
 The working Board commits hours of work each year to serve IMPACT 100 general members and nonprofits in Escambia and Santa Rosa.
 The Board could not function without the support of volunteers and sponsors.
 Learn more about the IMPACT 100 Board of Directors and how you can become a sponsor or volunteer.

-Kristin Longley is Director of Public Affairs for Cox Communications where she oversees external media relations, community affairs and strategic partnerships to drive business development.
-Kristin has worked in media for over 25 years in Pensacola, Atlanta and San Diego.
-She has a Masters of Science in Media Research from San Diego State University and a Bachelor of Journalism from University of Missouri.
-Kristin is a mentor in the Executive Mentor program at UWF, and serves on the Board of Directors of the Baptist Health Care Foundation.
-She is a past board member of the YMCA and the Escambia County Schools Foundation and past participant in Leadership Pensacola.
+Kristin Longley is the East Region director of public affairs for Cox Communications where she focuses on strategic outreach, executive communications, business development and strategic planning for Cox properties from Florida to Rhode Island.
+Kristin has worked in media and marketing for over 25 years in Pensacola, Atlanta and San Diego.
+She holds a Master of Science in Media Research from San Diego State University and a Bachelor of Journalism from University of Missouri.
+In addition to IMPACT 100, Kristin serves the community on the Board of Directors of the Baptist Health Care Foundation.
+She is a past board member of the YMCA, the Escambia County Schools Foundation and past participant in Leadership Pensacola.
 Kristin is a Gold and Silver Mark Award winner, and a two-time Beacon Award winner from Association of Cable Communicators.
-In her free time, Kristin enjoys skiing, bike riding and being on the water in Pensacola with her husband, Rusty, and two boys.
+In her free time, Kristin enjoys walking her dogs, bike riding and being on the water in Pensacola with her husband, Rusty, and two boys.

 2018 Grant Liaison: Veterans Memorial Park Foundation